I'm Sanjana, a 26 year old British-born girl with Indian and East African roots.

-20 21 22 23 24 25 year old British-born Indian.
-A hybrid mix of Indian, East African and British, my cooking reflects my roots – a fusion of fabulous flavours brought together with a pinch of spice and buckets of passion.
+Today, I hope my cooking is reflective of who I am; a fusion of fabulous flavours brought together with a pinch of spice and buckets of passion.

 K.O Rasoi (pronounced K. O. RAsoy): a perfect balance of flavour on two ends of a weighing scale.
 On one side sits Kalidas Parmanand Modha and on the other sits Odhavji Haridas Thanky – two top East African chefs and my beloved grandfathers.
 This place was created for them and their knockout food.

 K.O Rasoi ('rasoi' from the Gujarati word for 'cooking') represents the harmony and togetherness of the family in the form of cooking.
 I use this as a place of reflection upon what I cook at home.
-Inspired by the Indian and East African dishes my mum taught me to cook as a girl, I embark upon some weird and wacky experiments.
+Inspired by the Indian and East African dishes my mum taught me to cook as a girl, I embark upon some interesting experiments.